innoq/ml-ops.org/content/phase-zero.md

 ## Machine Learning Canvas

 While the above AI canvas represents a high-level structure of the ML/AI implementation, at some point we would like to specify both the vision for the ML system and the specifics of the system.
-To achieve those goals there is another variant of the *Machine Learning Canvas*, as suggested by [Louis Dorard](https://www.louisdorard.com/).
+To achieve those goals there is another tool, the *Machine Learning Canvas*, as suggested by [Louis Dorard](https://www.louisdorard.com/).
 This canvas structures the ML project and helps to specify the core requirements to realise the project.
 Initially, we identify the objective by answering a question *what do we want to achieve for the end-users of the predictive system?* Next, we connect the business goal to the ML task.

 The central part of the canvas is the *Value Proposition* building block, which describes products or services that create some value for customers.
 Typically, we answer the following questions: *What* problems are we trying to solve? *Why* is it important? *Who* is the end-user of our system?
 What value does the ML project deliver to the end-user?
 How will they use your outputs/predictions?